sameersheikh2/CrowdFund/Readme.md

 ## Want to Help?😇

 This is a learning project, so I’d love your thoughts!
 Feel free to fork the repo, tinker with it, and send pull requests or ideas my way.

+## Why not deployed?

+As this project includes my Firebase configuration and I don't know how to protect it while uploading (I only know how to do this using Node.js), I am still exploring the options and will update you soon regarding this.